 Millstatt market town

 After the fishing trip, I was off for a delicious lunch and a couple of hours sightseeing in Millstatt.
 Which is a lovely village in the center of the north shore.
 The main square (Marktplatz) is above the abbey, away from the main road close to waterfront.
 Here you find the local tourist office as well.
 Clearly visible all around are the twin towers of Millstatt Abbey Chruch (Stiftskirche).
 The impressive former Benedictine monastery, which was built about 1070, is partly accessible to the public.
 It has a lovely courtyard that can be visited and the abbey also houses a museum.
 Nonetheless, this is a great excursion on a rainy day.
 Sunny days should be spent on the lake.

 The next morning, even though the rendezvous was scheduled for early 8 am, I was ready for another morning boat trip.
 Some travellers we met recommended bay hopping, as a nice way to learn some more about the lake.
 We met up with Mr. Gottlieb Strobl, who has guided groups on Lake Millstatt for 10 years.
 You have to row your own boat, but you get a 2-hour guided tour on the lake starting at the Schillerstrand in Millstatt.
-No previous rowing experience needed.
+Nonetheless, no previous rowing experience needed.
 In any event, seeing the lake from the water rather than from ashore, gives you a totally different perspective.
 On the nature as well as architecture.
-It was a delightful experience watching the lake and its surroundings slowly coming alive.
-Not entirely in silence, but accompanied by the quiet squeaking of the wooden rowboats and lazy splashes from the oars.
+Moreover, it was a delightful experience watching the lake and its surroundings slowly coming alive.
+Admittedly, not entirely in silence but accompanied by the quiet squeaking of the wooden rowboats and lazy splashes from the oars.
 In as much as we love to be on the water, we decided to head for the high ground in the afternoon.

 Meal with a view